-Lina is a senior researcher and director of Child Trends’ Hispanic Institute.
-She is also co-director of Reproductive Health and Family Formation at Child Trends.
+Lina is a vice president for strategy and special initiatives and director of Child Trends’ Hispanic Institute.
 The Hispanic Institute seeks to provide timely and insightful research-based information and guidance to improve outcomes for Latino children and youth in the U.S. As a family demographer and qualitative researcher, her substantive research focuses on reproductive health and union formation among minority teens and young adults, in particular, Latinos.

 Lina is the co-principal investigator (co-PI) of the National Research Center on Hispanic Children and Families, Administration for Children and Families, whose goal is to provide research-based information to improve programming and policies aimed at improving the wellbeing of low-income Hispanic children and families.
 As the co-PI, she oversees a research agenda that cuts across various areas of family wellbeing, including poverty and self sufficiency, fatherhood and healthy marriage, and early care and education.
 She directs communication and dissemination activities aimed at ensuring that the Center’s research reaches key and diverse audiences as well as capacity-building activities such as building strategic partnerships within the research, policy, and practice communities and an emerging scholars program aimed at training and increasing the number of young scholars focused on Hispanic families.